CharlesGodwin/pymagnum/README.md

 .
 Packets:45 in 1.10 seconds
 </pre>
 If nothing happens or you get a lot of UNKNOWN lines, try reversing the two wires on your setup and repeating the test.
-If that fails contact the author.
-Refer to Feedback at the bottom of this document.
+If that fails contact the [author](#feedback).

 ## Available Tools
 Tools will be added as they are developed.
 Tools are implemented as Python modules and can be invoked with this generalized command: